ethereum/sharding/docs/doc.md

 ## Stateless clients

-A validator is only given a few minutes' notice (precisely, `LOOKAHEAD_PERIODS * PERIOD_LENGTH` blocks worth of notice) when they are asked to create a block on a given shard.
+A validator is only given a few minutes' notice (precisely, `LOOKAHEAD_LENGTH * PERIOD_LENGTH` blocks worth of notice) when they are asked to create a block on a given shard.
 In Ethereum 1.0, creating a block requires having access to the entire state in order to validate transactions.
 Here, our goal is to avoid requiring validators to store the state of the entire system (as that would be an O(c^2) computational resource requirement).
 Instead, we allow validators to create collations knowing only the state root, pushing the responsibility onto transaction senders to provide "witness data" (i.e., Merkle branches), to prove the pre-state of the accounts that the transaction affects, and to provide enough information to calculate the post-state root after executing the transaction.

 (Note that it's theoretically possible to implement sharding in a non-stateless paradigm; however, this requires: (i) storage rent to keep storage size bounded; and (ii) validators to be assigned to create blocks in a single shard for O(c) time.
 This scheme avoids the need for these sacrifices.)